 Having CSV SPOCs allows teams to identify CSV requirements (e.g. deliverables, approval and signature rules, team training) early in the project and thus allows the team to work towards their completion in a more focused manner.

 The CSV relevant documents follow strict criteria how something must be documented.
 Normally, these criteria are either captured on SOPs or Checklists that can be distributed to the teams responsible for creating project relevant documentation, such as Functional Specifications, Configuration Guides and Design Specifications.
 By giving the team early access to these SOPs, the document deliverables can be approved, right first time, saving time for authors and reviewers, avoiding additional review cycles.

 In addition to appointing CSV SPOCs and distributing checklists to the teams, it is beneficial to have weekly walk-in sessions.
-The frequency of the sessions can increase or decrease depending on project phase.
-These sessions can be set-up either for CSV SPOCs only to address specific topics or for broader audience to address topics of general interest.
-Walk-in sessions can be a great way to create awareness to CSV relevant topics and to set expectations by the CSV team.
+The frequency of the sessions can increase or decrease depending on the project phase.
+These sessions can be set up either for CSV SPOCs only to address specific topics or for a broader audience to address topics of general interest.
+Walk-in sessions can be a great way to create awareness of CSV relevant topics and to set expectations by the CSV team.

 When planning Design Sprints, it would be beneficial to structure them in a way that enables a continuous stream of document deliverables from the teams.
 Sprints may include a series of preparation, execution, review and firm-up (CSV review) weeks.
 In order to facilitate continuous submission of deliverables and encourage teams to submit them proactively for review, it would make sense to have these firm-up activities occurring on a weekly basis as opposed to once at the end of a Sprint.

 By ensuring a continuous flow of documents, especially on large-scale transformation programs with multiple workstreams, bottlenecks for CSV review at the end of a Sprint can be avoided.